tomfaulhaber/cl-format/README.markdown

 (In reality, you'd probably do this as a single call to cl-format.)

-The constructor to ColumnWriter takes the Writer it's wrapping and (optionally) the page width (in columns) for use with ~<...~>.
+The constructor to PrettyWriter takes the Writer it's wrapping and (optionally) the page width (in columns) for use with ~<...~>.

 ### Examples ###